 - A client, run on each of a user’s devices.
 This is available for many platforms including macOS, Windows, Linux, iOS, and Android.

 - A coordination server, which distributes public keys and controls settings for the service.
 Tailscale’s control plane runs on Linux servers in Amazon Web Service (AWS), in AWS Virtual Private Clouds (VPCs).
-Coordination server data is stored in SQLite, with analytics stored in TimescaleDB.
+Coordination server data is stored in SQLite and backed up to AWS S3, with analytics stored in Snowflake.

 - Designated Encrypted Relay for Packets (DERP) relay servers, which help clients establish end-to-end encrypted connections where they have trouble connecting directly.
 Tailscale’s DERP relay servers run on Linux servers in multiple regions on multiple infrastructure providers.
 Learn more about How Tailscale works.